adhbh/ewa-graphql/Readme.md

 ### Introdution
 [GraphQL][gql] is an appliction layer query language by Facebook.
 With GraphQL, you can define your backend as a graph-based schema.
 The clients can get predicatable results by quering your dataset for exactly what they need.

-To demonstrate this, let us quickly set up a simple GraphhQL server on top on Github user API.
+To demonstrate this, let us quickly set up a simple GraphhQL server on top of Github user API.
 All of the code covered in this tutorial is available [here][repo].

 ### Setting up a server
-First, we will setup a HTTP server to receive graphql queries.
-I am using [Express][express] here since graphql provides a middleware for express app to create a graphql server easily.
+First, we will setup an HTTP server to receive graphql queries.
+I am using [Express][express] here since graphql provides a [middleware for express][gqlexpress] app to create a graphql server easily.

 To get started, create a new node project, or clone this repository: